RLHF May Not Reflect Genuine Preferences: Abstract

 \section{Abstract}

-RLHF assumes that annotation responses reflect genuine human preferences.
-We argue this assumption warrants systematic examination, and that behavioral science offers frameworks that bring clarity to when it holds and when it breaks down.
-Behavioral scientists have documented for sixty years that people routinely produce responses without holding genuine opinions, construct preferences on the spot based on contextual cues, and interpret identical questions differently.
-These phenomena are pervasive for precisely the value-laden judgments that matter most for alignment, yet this literature has not yet been systematically integrated into ML practice.
-We argue that the ML community must treat measurement validity as logically prior to preference aggregation.
-Specifically, we contend that measuring human preferences in RLHF is a social science problem.
-We present a taxonomy distinguishing genuine preferences from non-attitudes, constructed preferences, and measurement artifacts, along with diagnostic approaches for detecting each.
-This framework has two important implications.
-First, it raises the question of whether current RLHF practice may be systematically modeling noise as signal and elicitation artifacts as human values.
-Second, it provides a path forward by suggesting diagnostic tools that can distinguish valid preferences from artifacts before they enter the training pipeline.
+Reinforcement Learning from Human Feedback (RLHF) assumes that annotation responses reflect genuine human preferences.
+They often do not.
+Behavioral scientists have documented for sixty years that people produce responses without holding genuine opinions, construct preferences on the spot from contextual cues, and interpret identical questions differently.
+Importantly, these failures are common for the judgments on values that matter most for AI alignment.
+We argue that measurement validity is logically prior to preference aggregation.
+Before asking how to combine annotations, the field must ask whether the responses being combined are preferences at all.
+We organize annotation responses along a spectrum, from non-attitudes (no signal) to genuine preferences (full signal), and develop diagnostics that locate responses on this spectrum.
+In two RLHF datasets, we show that inconsistency is systematic and directionally biased.
+Filtering high-inconsistency annotators flips majority harm classifications for 18.6\% of prompts and shifts mean ratings by over 13 points on a 100-point scale.
+As such, much of the current RLHF practice models noise as signal and elicitation artifacts as human values.